 Edwidge Danticat was born in Port-au-Prince, Haiti, in 1969 and moved to the United States when she was twelve.
 She majored in French literature at Barnard College and received a Master’s in creative writing from Brown University.
 Her first novel, Breath, Eyes, Memory, was published in 1994, and a collection of stories, Krik?
 Krak!, in 1995.
 She was selected by Granta in 1996 as one of The Best Young American Novelists.
 In 1998 she published a novel, The Farming of the Bones, which received an American Book Award.
 This was followed in 2004 by The Dew Breaker, a novel-in-stories, and a memoir Brother I’m Dying, in 2007, which won the National Critics Circle Award.
 In 2009 she was awarded a MacArthur ‘Genius’ Grant.
 Her essay collection Create Dangerously was published in 2010; she also edited Haiti Noir.
-Danticat’s next book, Claire of the Sea Light, will be published in August.
+Danticat’s latest book, Claire of the Sea Light, was published in August 2015.